-• • •
+Source.
+Eabour Market misight, burning Glass

-846 Science, engineering and production technicians n.e.c.
-(3119)
+Science, engineering and production technicians n.e.c.
+(3119) 846

-787 Kitchen and catering assistants (9272)
+Kitchen and catering assistants (9272) 787

-776 Primary and nursery education teaching professionals (2315)
+Primary and nursery education teaching professionals (2315) 776

-766 Human resources and industrial relations officers (3562)
+Human resources and industrial relations officers (3562) 766

-759 Programmers and software development professionals (2136)
+Programmers and software development professionals (2136) 759

-724 Solicitors (2413)
+Solicitors (2413) 724

-682 Chartered and certified accountants (2421)
+Chartered and certified accountants (2421) 682

-671 Elementary storage occupations (9260)
+Elementary storage occupations (9260) 671

-653 Sales and retail assistants (7111)
+Sales and retail assistants (7111) 653

-635 Marketing and sales directors (1132)
+Marketing and sales directors (1132) 635

-615 Nursing auxiliaries and assistants (6141)
+Nursing auxiliaries and assistants (6141) 615

-599 Chefs (5434)
+Chefs (5434) 599

-599 Engineering professionals n.e.c.
-(2129)
+Engineering professionals n.e.c.
+(2129) 599

-574 Production managers and directors in manufacturing (1121)
+Production managers and directors in manufacturing (1121) 574

-566 IT user support technicians (3132)
+IT user support technicians (3132) 566

 Note: n.e.c. stands for not elsewhere classified.
-Examples of these job roles are provided in Appendix B, Table 2 (page 47).
+Examples of these job roles are provided in Appendix B, Table 4 (page 48).
 The numbers in brackets are the four digit Standard Occupational Classification (SOC) code.

 In total 62,232 vacancies were posted across Greater Lincolnshire during the 12 months from August 2018 to July 2019 that were collated and analysed by the Burning Glass Labour Market Analysis system.
 Estimates from Burning Glass suggest that this is somewhere in the region of 80% of all vacancies advertised.
 These vacancies cover an assortment of fields and specialisms, from IT and engineering to Health and Social Care.
 Chart 5 also serves to highlight some of the largest employment sectors (e.g. Health and Care, Education), those that also have high levels of staff turnover or churn (Retail), and those where recruitment to particular job roles is proving difficult (the Transport & Storage sector in relation to Large goods vehicle drivers).
-Charts presenting the top 15 job vacancies in each of the unitary and district authorities in Greater Lincolnshire can be found in Appendix B pages 49-57.
+Charts presenting the top 15 job vacancies in each of the unitary and district authorities in Greater Lincolnshire can be found in Appendix B pages 50-58.

 Grouping the 62 vacancies into broad occupational groups provides a useful insight into the type of roles in demand.
-It can be argued that technical roles (comprising 'Associate professional and technical occupations', 'Process, plant and machine operatives' and 'Skilled trade occupations') make up the largest number of current vacancies, followed closely by professional occupations (Appendix B, Chart 34, page 58).
-Further details on the job roles that these occupations cover are detailed in Appendix B, Table 3 (pages 61-62).
+It can be argued that technical roles (comprising 'Associate professional and technical occupations', 'Process, plant and machine operatives' and 'Skilled trade occupations') make up the largest number of current vacancies, followed closely by professional occupations (Appendix B, Chart 34, page 59).
+Further details on the job roles that these occupations cover are detailed in Appendix B, Table 5 (pages 62-63).
 Of those vacancies listed over the last 12 months, just over half (53%) detailed specific skills required which are broken down into three types; Transferable, Specialised, and Computer skills (Chart 6).